muratk5n/thirdwave/en/README.md

 in Ukraine into rubble.
 They're going to do Fallujas, they're going to do Mosuls, they're going to do Groznies.

-You know what happened in [WWII] when the United States was faced with the possibility of having to invade the Japanese home islands in early 1945.
+[Remember] what happened in [WWII] when the United States was faced with the possibility of having to invade the Japanese home islands in early 1945.
 The idea of invading the Japanese home islands after what happened at Iwo Jima and then later what happened in Okinawa really spooked us, so you know what we did, we decided to burn Japanese cities to the ground starting on March 10th 1945.
 We killed more